learn-co-students/chicago-web-080320/07-intro-to-activerecord/README.md

 ### Migrations
 Migrations are Active Record keeps track of database changes over time.
 Migrations serve a few important purposes.
 They:

-- Simplify the process of setting up a database by letting us write Ruby instead of SQL
+- Simplify the process of setting up/managing a database by letting us write Ruby instead of SQL
 - Ensure Active Record is always aware of the *structure* of our database: the tables and columns that make up our database
 - Keep track of changes to our database over time (like version control/git for our database)
 - Let us share Ruby code for setting up a database, instead of sharing database files directly